ckeditor/ckeditor5/docs/features/index.md

 Rich text would not be rich without images.
 You can upload them, caption them, style them, you can even paste them straight from the URL with the help of the {@link features/images-overview image feature} {@icon @ckeditor/ckeditor5-core/theme/icons/image-upload.svg Image} and create a responsive design.
 If that is not enough, {@link features/media-embed embed media} {@icon @ckeditor/ckeditor5-media-embed/theme/icons/media.svg Media} into your content.

-An essential feature for online content are {@link features/link links} {@icon @ckeditor/ckeditor5-link/theme/icons/link.svg Link} - these can be easily pasted, changed and attributed.
+An essential feature for online content are {@link features/link links} {@icon @ckeditor/ckeditor5-link/theme/icons/link.svg Link} &ndash; these can be easily pasted, changed, and attributed.

-Provide clear and accessible data using {@link features/tables tables} {@icon @ckeditor/ckeditor5-core/theme/icons/table.svg Table} (you can even nest them to create advanced layouts), ordered {@icon @ckeditor/ckeditor5-core/theme/icons/numberedlist.svg Numbered List} and unordered {@link features/lists lists} {@icon @ckeditor/ckeditor5-core/theme/icons/bulletedlist.svg} Bulleted List with various markers to choose from and {@link features/todo-lists to-do lists} {@icon @ckeditor/ckeditor5-core/theme/icons/todolist.svg To-do List}.
-Use {@link features/indent indents and outdents} {@icon @ckeditor/ckeditor5-core/theme/icons/indent.svg Indent} as well as {@link features/block-quote block quotes} {@icon @ckeditor/ckeditor5-core/theme/icons/quote.svg Quote} to structure the content and draw the reader's attention to it.
+Provide clear and accessible data using {@link features/tables tables} {@icon @ckeditor/ckeditor5-core/theme/icons/table.svg Table} (you can even nest them to create advanced layouts), ordered {@icon @ckeditor/ckeditor5-core/theme/icons/numberedlist.svg Numbered List} and unordered {@link features/lists lists} {@icon @ckeditor/ckeditor5-core/theme/icons/bulletedlist.svg} Bulleted List with various markers to choose from, and {@link features/todo-lists to-do lists} {@icon @ckeditor/ckeditor5-core/theme/icons/todolist.svg To-do List}.
+Use {@link features/indent indents and outdents} {@icon @ckeditor/ckeditor5-core/theme/icons/indent.svg Indent} and {@link features/block-quote block quotes} {@icon @ckeditor/ckeditor5-core/theme/icons/quote.svg Quote} to structure the content and draw the reader's attention to it.

-Enrich you content further by {@link features/html-embed embedding HTML code} {@icon @ckeditor/ckeditor5-core/theme/icons/html.svg HTML} - this one is especially useful for webmasters.
-If you need to present code instead of employing it - use the {@link features/code-blocks code block} {@icon @ckeditor/ckeditor5-core/theme/icons/codeblock.svg Code Block} that lets you produce code listing with a syntax highlight, too!
+Enrich your content further by {@link features/html-embed embedding HTML code} {@icon @ckeditor/ckeditor5-core/theme/icons/html.svg HTML} &ndash; this one is especially useful for webmasters.
+If you need to present code instead of employing it, use the {@link features/code-blocks code block} {@icon @ckeditor/ckeditor5-core/theme/icons/codeblock.svg Code Block} that lets you produce code listing with a syntax highlight, too!

 {@img assets/img/features-images.png 800 CKEditor&nbsp;5 image feature.}